imjacobclark/jacob.uk.com/README.md

 # Heroku

 Deployed on the free tier of Heroku at [http://six.jacobclark.xyz/](http://six.jacobclark.xyz/).
+Supports server and client side rendering.

 # AWS Lambda

 This application can be run on AWS Lambda.

-It currently only supports server side rendering.
+It currently only supports server side rendering, whilst a client side bundle is generated and loaded up - I haven't yet written any CloudFormation to orchestrate the creation of S3 buckets to the bundle.

 `npm run build` will create a `dist/lambda.js` file which can be uploaded to an AWS Lambda function and fronted via an AWS API Gateway.